 How the Excise Tax Works

-The Excise tax is a tax on the producer, so they have to pay for each unit they produce.
+It is a tax on the producer, so they have to pay for each unit they produce.
 We can look at is as a type of fine for producing bad products such as alcohol and tobacco.

 The excise tax is paid for by the producer, but often these costs are passed onto the consumer to bear the tax burden.
 If we take an example of a large tub of ice cream.
 The ice cream sells for $5 and creates a demand of 500 units.
 Let’s say the government wants to introduce an excise tax on it.
 This shifts the supply curve to the left as shown below.